 In Let’s Talk Phase 1 of the KAMPLAN Review and Update process, the City asked residents to identify what they value and share their vision for the future of Kamloops.
 Residents also identified current issues in the community to consider in this update of the OCP.
 Read the draft Community Vision and Values and the Phase 1 Public Input Report for Phase 1 results.

 In Phase 2, the City sought input on two land use scenarios and policy directions under 10 OCP topic areas.
 The key themes and results from Phase 2 are captured in the Phase 2 Public Input Report.

-Drawing from existing OCP policies as well as public and stakeholder feedback from Phase 2, City staff are now preparing a 1st draft of the new and updated KAMPLAN.
-The 1st draft is undergoing a technical and, legal review in advance of another round of stakeholder and public engagement activities and events taking place in late May and early June 2017.
-Residents will have a chance to review and provide feedback on the draft OCP through an online questionnaire and KAMPLAN Café roundtable discussions.
+City staff have completed a draft of the new and updated KAMPLAN, having drawn from existing OCP policies as well as public and stakeholder feedback from Phase 2.
+The draft has recently undergone a technical and legal review in advance of the next round of stakeholder and public engagement activities and events taking place in late May and early June 2017.

 Planning and Development

 105 Seymour Street

 Kamloops, BC V2C 2C6

 Note: All correspondence is entered into our system and will be directed accordingly.
 The City of Kamloops will endeavor to contact you within two business days.
 Thank you.